Hanukkah 2015 Facts and Traditions

 When is Chanukah?
-Hanukkah starts at sunset on December 16 and lasts until December 24.
-First candle is lit on December 16 and the last candle on December 23.
+Hanukkah starts at sunset on December 6 and lasts until December 14.
 (See below about candelighting.)

 What is Hanukkah?
 Also called the Festival of Lights, Hanukkah commemorates the re-dedication by the Jewish Maccabees of the holy Temple in Jerusalem that was destroyed by the Syrian-Greeks in 165 B.C.E.
 During the rededication, they lit the menorah with the oil that was left.
 When the oil lasted for 8 nights rather than the one that was presumed, it was considered a miracle and is why we now call Hanukkah the Festival of Lights.